leonidya/Opinion-mining/README.md

 ![image](https://user-images.githubusercontent.com/53173112/214004424-81ef4990-9336-49b3-ada1-2f2c1505651f.png)
 ![image](https://user-images.githubusercontent.com/53173112/214004523-6c58223b-27f7-4ad1-bbf6-d8888449b94c.png)

-It did better than flair - but it's hard to compare - I runned Flair on all the data, BUT Zero-shot Sentiment Prediction took a lot of time (~1.5days).
-So i decided to run in on a sample.
+The reason for this is that while FLAIR was run on all the data, the Zero-Shot Sentiment Prediction took a significant amount of time (~1.5 days) and had to be run on a sample of the data instead.
+This could have affected the results and made the comparison less accurate.

 But on data ( tweets about airlane companies) where it has also neutral label:
 ![image](https://user-images.githubusercontent.com/53173112/214004787-78388731-9b26-46c9-ac03-c3fe79d3a02b.png)